July 11, 2019 Weather Forecast

 Overnight: Scattered showers.
 Mostly cloudy, with a low around 68.
 West wind around 5 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Thursday: Scattered showers.
 Mostly cloudy, with a high near 85.
-East northeast wind around 7 mph.
+West wind 5 to 7 mph becoming east northeast in the morning.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Kona